 Waiotapu + Lady Knox Geyser

 Waiotapu is located about 30 minutes drive (and 27 kilometres) south of Rotorua.
 Many of the hot springs in this area have a striking colourful appearance.
+Do expect a bit of a ripe smell though.

 This geothermal area covers 18 square kilometres.
 It has been protected as a scenic reserve since 1931.
 An authorised tourist operation occupies under the name “Wai-O-Tapu Thermal Wonderland”.